The Cost of Replicability in Active Learning: Introduction

 \subsection{Organization}

 The structure of this paper is as follows.
-In Section~\ref{sec:prelims}, we introduce the theory of active learning, followed by the concept of replicability in machine learning.
-In Section~\ref{sec:replical}, we propose an algorithm for replicable active learning in the realizable setting and analyze its convergence.
-In Section~\ref{sec:agnostic}, we adapt the algorithm of Section~\ref{sec:replical} to the agnostic setting and provide an analysis.
+In \cref{sec:prelims}, we introduce the theory of active learning, followed by the concept of replicability in machine learning.
+In \cref{sec:replical}, we propose an algorithm for replicable active learning in the realizable setting and analyze its convergence.
+In \cref{sec:agnostic}, we adapt the algorithm of \cref{sec:replical} to the agnostic setting and provide an analysis.
 Finally, we conclude with suggestions for future work.
+The appendix includes complete proofs and \cref{tab:symbols} listing symbols used throughout the paper.